In this page

-- Support Prides across Wales by sponsoring Pride Cymru, establishing a Wales-wide Pride Fund and appointing a Wales Pride Coordinator.
+- Support Prides across Wales by sponsoring Pride Cymru, establishing a Wales-wide Pride Fund and appoint a Wales Pride Coordinator.

 - Use all available powers to ban all aspects of LGBTQ+ conversion therapy that are in our powers and seek the devolution of any necessary additional powers.

-- Seek to devolve the Gender Recognition Act and support our Trans community.
+- Trigger a request to devolve the Gender Recognition Act and support our Trans community.

 - Work with the tech companies and media platforms to tackle hate crime and misinformation.

 - Expand our free period provision in communities and the private sector.